 - A completed validation request form and payment

-- Written permission from the reservoir owner or operator to make a claim using the result (download our permission letter template)
+- Written permission letter from the reservoir owner or operator to make a claim using the result

 - A completed validation template containing input data and data sources found in documentation outside the G-res Tool or Earth Engine functionality